-4. Plan for Collecting the Data Required for this Solicitation's Performance Measures (10 percent)
+Plan for Collecting the Data required for this Solicitation's Performance Measures (5 percent)

-- a.
-Describe the process the applicant will use to measure project performance.
-This should include measures for adhering to project timelines, meeting deliverable schedules, obtaining input from customers, and seeking feedback from stakeholders. - b.
-Identify what data will be collected, who will be responsible for collecting and reporting the data, who is responsible for performance measurement, how the data will be stored, how any personally identifiable information (PII) will be protected, and how the information will be used to guide the program.
-Discuss how the project will address collection of data from public sources, where possible, and any specific gaps in data working with the field.
+- a) Describe the process the applicant will use to measure project performance.
+This should include measures for adhering to project timelines, meeting deliverable schedules, obtaining input from customers, and seeking feedback from stakeholders. - b) Identify what data information will be collected, who will be responsible for collecting and reporting the data, who is responsible for performance measurement, how the data will be stored, how any personally identifiable information (PII) will be protected, and how the information will be used to guide the program.

-5. Budget (10 percent)
+Budget (10 percent)